bingomanatee/fools/README.md

 Each of the classes take one or more functions as constructor arguments and return a function.
 The resulting function always takes a single argument.

+## Why?

+Ordinary functions and logic flow structures are immutable; once a function is defined it is a closed system.
+Foools components can be adjusted on the fly; you can change the fork's 'then' clause at any time, or it's else clause.

+It is also very easy to load process structures from configuration files, and compose them with each other.

 ## Fools.fork

 Fork takes one function that returns true or false and calls the second function (with the original argument)